Differentially Private Link Prediction With Protected Connections: Design of privacy protocols for LP

-Elaborating, to sample the $k^{th}$ node recommended to a query node $u$, we draw a potential neighbor $v$ with a probability proportional to $(s_\Acal(u,v) + \Delta_\Acal+1)^\sigma$, among all non-neighbors who are not selected until step~$k-1$.
-The parameter $\epsilon_p$ controls the privacy leakage.
-If $\epsilon_p\to\infty$, then $\sigma\to\infty$, and the candidate node with maximum score gets selected, and the algorithm reduces to the original deterministic protocol $\Acal$ that may violate the privacy of the nodes.
-On the other hand, if $\epsilon_p, \sigma \to 0$, then every node has an equal chance of getting selected, which preserves privacy but has low predictive utility.
+In the absence of privacy concerns ($\epsilon_p\to\infty$), the candidate node with the highest score $\tf(s_{\Acal}(u,.))$ gets selected in each step, and the algorithm reduces to the original non-private LP algorithm $\Acal$, thanks to the monotonicity of $\tf$.
+On the other hand, if $\epsilon_p\to 0$, then every node has an equal chance of getting selected, which preserves privacy but has low predictive utility.

-Applied in the utility setting of \citet{MachKDS2011AccuratePrivate}, the popular Laplacian or Gaussian perturbation protocol \citep{DworkMNS2006CalibratingPrivate} would generate $|\Vcal|$ random numbers, perturb the raw scores, and choose one node with maximum perturbed score.
-In contrast, in each of $K$ iterations, \our{} first generates $\alphab$ without using any randomness, and then samples $\text{Multinomial}(\alphab)$ once in each of $K$ recommendations.
-Thus, \our{} uses $O(K)$ random numbers and provides privacy at a smaller loss of ranking accuracy.
-Note that, since any monotone function of a score is also a suitable score, the exponential protocol \citep{DworkR2014AlgoDP} can also be used in Algorithm~\ref{alg:dpone} to guarantee privacy.
-However, depending on the form of the monotone function, ranking utility may vary.
-In Section~\ref{sec:Expt}, we show that exponential perturbation achieves worse ranking quality in practice.

-\paragraph{Analysis of the privacy of \our:} Among our key results is that the template proposed in Algorithm~\ref{alg:dpone} offers a DP guarantee for any positive scoring function $s_\Acal$, provided $\Delta_\Acal$ is bounded.
-The proof of the following formal claim is given in supplementary material (Section~\ref{sec:appen:dpone:proof}). \begin{theorem} Given any LP algorithm $\Acal$ with bounded sensitivity on the scoring function $s_\Acal$, the corresponding DP algorithm $\App$ given by \our\ (Algorithm~\ref{alg:dpone}) is $\epsilon_p=2K\sigma\log(1+\Delta_\Acal)$ differentially private. \end{theorem}

-As sensitivity $\Delta_\Acal$ increases, $\epsilon_p$ increases as well, thereby inflicting more violation of privacy.
-Such an observation intuitively supports the basic notion of privacy leakage --- for a highly sensitive scoring protocol, a small perturbation in the graph produces a substantially different set of recommendations.

-While the above result holds for any generic LP algorithm, \our\ may give stronger guarantees for specific algorithms.
-In particular, the presence of such stronger bounds also depends on the number of nodes affected due to one single addition or deletion of edge in the graph.
-For example, given a node $u$, adding or deleting one edge can change the common neighbor score $s_\tCN(u,v)$ for at most one possible node $v$, when it connects $v$ to a neighbor of~$u$.
-On the other hand, in case of Adamic-Adar, addition of one edge can change the scores for many nodes.
-In the following, we formally state the privacy guarantee for common neighbors and Jaccard coefficient.
-The proof is given in supplementary material (Section~\ref{sec:appen:dptwo:proof}).